 Firstly, to keep your team in mind and check, you give them the Spotify Health Check Cards.
 These will show exactly how they evaluate each indicator.
 This way, they can orient themselves on how they feel for each factor.
 Then the team can give a more concrete rating; helping to further assess the current status of the project and the cooperation within the team.

 Now you go through each Spotify Team Health Check Card with your team.
 You do this by reading each card out loud once, including the two examples of "good" and "bad."

 You then ask the participants for their assessment: green, yellow or red?
 And: What is the tendency of the color?
 The team or squad can and should discuss each indicator before giving an assessment.
 After all, even during the discussion, you can gain more important insights into where you can work together to improve.

 Be wary that your employees will not always agree on the rating.
 In fact, it is quite normal.
 Nevertheless, in order to get a tendency and record it in the Spotify Health Check, you can, for example, take a vote with points.

-Each team member has a vote on whether they rate an indicator positively, neutrally or negatively.
+Each team member has one vote on whether they think an indicator is positive, neutral or negative.
 In the end, you take the assessment with the most votes.
-However, you can also find other ways to set a score that fit your team and project.
-You can see an imageof what that might look like right here.
+However, you can also find other ways to set a rating that fit your team and project.
+Here you can see how this can look practically implemented: Whiteboard practice.

 3. Record evaluations